-Serverless is a concept where you write event-driven code and upload it to a cloud provider who manages all of the underlying compute resources.
+Serverless is a concept where you write event-driven code and upload it to a cloud provider, which manages all of the underlying compute resources.
 Datadog Serverless brings together metrics, traces, and logs from your AWS Lambda functions running serverless applications into one view.

 The Serverless dashboard requires no installation of its own, but it relies on three data sources that require their own installation: